Pediatric Orthopedic Surgeons treating Congenital Dislocation of the Patella

 CONGENITAL DISLOCATION OF THE PATELLA

 Congenital dislocation of the patella is a medical condition where the knee cap (patella) is not in its normal position at birth.
 It is caused by a malformation of the knee joint or the muscles and ligaments that support the knee cap.
 The patella may become dislocated laterally, medially, or superiorly and cause pain, instability, and difficulty moving the knee.
-The severity of this condition can range from mild to severe.
-In certain cases, the patient may require surgery or physical therapy, to manage symptoms and improve knee function.

 If your child needs surgery or casting, our Fracture Care Clinic opens every day and you do not need an appointment.
 Surgery rooms get scheduled every morning, so your child receives the care and attention they need right away.